How to Get an EIN Without an SSN (Non-Resident Guide)

 Registered Agent vs Virtual Mailbox — What You Actually Need

-A registered agent handles legal documents.
-A virtual mailbox handles business mail.
+Registered agent = legal docs.
+Virtual mailbox = business mail.
 Most non-resident LLC owners need both.
-Here's why and what each costs.
+Here's why.

 Cross-border entrepreneur running businesses across the US, China, and beyond for 20+ years.
 I built Global Solo to map the structural risks I wish someone had shown me.